 On Nov.
 22, 1963, shots from Lee Harvey Oswald's gun echoed through Dealey Plaza as President John F. Kennedy's motorcade turned off of Houston Street onto Elm.
-Today, this scenic green space in downtown Dallas is one of only two presidental assassination sites in the U.S., and every year, thousands of people gather here to honor the 35th president.
+Today, this scenic green space in downtown Dallas is visited every year by thousands who gather to honor the 35th president.

+To reach the museum, you can take the free D-Link bus, or hop on any one of the DART lines to West End station, which connects to all DART lines.
+The museum sits just three blocks west from the station.
 You are free to visit and explore Dealey Plaza at any time; there is no admission fee.
 You can visit the Sixth Floor Museum Tuesday through Sunday from 10 a.m. to 6 p.m. and Monday from noon to 6 p.m.
-Admission to the museum is $16 for adults, $14 for seniors and $13 for youths ages 6 to 18; kids 5 and younger can enter for free, and the use of audio guides is included in the entry cost.
+The museum recommends setting aside about 90 minutes to tour the exhibits.
+Admission to the museum is $16 for adults, $14 for seniors and $13 for youths ages 6 to 18; kids 5 and younger can enter for free.
+The use of audio guides is included in the entry cost.
+Because of the attraction's popularity, the museum recommends purchasing your tickets in advance online.
+If you purchased a Dallas CityPASS, your admission is covered.
 To learn more about the museum and Dealey Plaza, visit the facility's official website.

 More Best Things To Do in Dallas – Fort Worth